Since time immemorial, humans have fantasized about discovering a simple solution to turning back the hands of time.

 If you consider all the strikes against these trial-based anti-aging companies, you might wonder, “Why aren’t they being stopped?
 Why doesn’t someone step in and do something about it?”
 Great questions.

-The next time you’re researching one of these products, scroll down to the bottom of their home page and you’ll likely find text that reads something similar to the following:
+The next time you’re researching one of these products, scroll down to the bottom of their website and you’ll likely find text that reads something similar to the following:

 “The statements made on this website have not been evaluated by the Food & Drug Administration (FDA).
 [Product] is not intended to diagnose, prevent, treat, or cure any disease(s).
 Representations regarding the efficacy and safety of [product] have not been scientifically substantiated or evaluated by the Food and Drug Administration.”